siangernlow/tp/docs/UserGuide.md

 Adds a visit by the person, location of visit and date of visit

-Format: `addVisit PERSON_INDEX LOCATION_INDEX d/DATE` <br>
-Format: `addVisit idp/PERSON_ID idl/LOCATION_ID d/DATE`
+Format: `addVisit PERSON_IDENTIFIER LOCATION_IDENTIFIER d/DATE`

-* Visits are used to track close contacts and to detect if infected/quarantined people visit locations they should not.
+* VirusTracker gives a warning if visits involve an infected/quarantined people visiting locations they should not.
-* Visits may be added by either using indexes or IDs to refer to the location and person.
+* Visits may be added by either using all indexes or all ids only.
 A mix of both is not allowed and will trigger a warning.
-* `PERSON_INDEX` refers to the index of the person as viewed from the most recently displayed people list.
-* `LOCATION_INDEX` refers to the index of the location as viewed from the most recently displayed location list.
-* The indexes **must be positive integers**: 1, 2, 3, …​ and within the range of its shown list, otherwise warnings will be triggered.
-* `PERSON_ID` must belong to a person within VirusTracker.
-* `LOCATION_ID` must belong to a location within VirusTracker.
-* `DATE` refers to the date when the person visited the location
 * Date format should follow "yyyy-MM-dd", otherwise exceptions would be thrown.

 Examples: